SOLAS-TTRPG/SOLAS/README.md

 5. Lightning
 6. Your choice of an elemental damage type

+### Inspiration
+Once per rest on your turn, you can inspire another creature.
+By spending one **Focus**, the target creature can roll an additional die for one roll.
+Once the extra dice is used (or the creature rests), the inspiration fades.

 ### Last Stand
 While you are fading, you do not have to spend an additional heart to take your turn.

+### Rage
+If you aren't wearing armor, you can use a **Focus** to channel your primal ferocity.
+You get advantage on melee attack rolls, and all physical attacks have disadvantage against you.
+While you are raging, however, you do not recover **Focus** at the start of your turns.

 ### Sacrifice
 After a roll, you can choose to lose some of your remaining HP to increase the roll by that amount.